shopware5/devdocs/source/developers-guide/shopware-5-rest-api/examples/article/index.md

 ```

 ## Example 1 - GET
-This example shows you how to obtain information about a single article.
-The API call looks like this in this case:
+These example show you how to obtain information about a single article, by using either its ID or article number.
+The API calls look, respectively, like this:

-You can use one of the following calls to get the article with the id '3'.
 ```
 $client->get('articles/3');
 $client->get('articles/SW10003?useNumberAsId=true);